 Invest in a better quality floor, preferably an earthen floor, so that the house is dry all the time and there is no need to wash the animals and the floor.

-Since in India, cows can’t be culled hence better option is go-to for medium yield cows that will last longer and give you more lactations rather than very high-yielding cows but having a short productive life.
+Since in India, cows can’t be culled hence better option is go-to for medium yield cows that will last longer and give you more lactations rather than very high-yielding cows but have a short productive life.

-Know the bank rules, interest rates and the duration of repayment.
+Know the bank rules, interest rates, and the duration of repayment.
 Do not hesitate to ask if there are any hidden charges.
 These are the things you need for a project report and if you report the project accordingly, the bank will accept such a complete report, otherwise sending it back for correction may cause unnecessary inconvenience to the animal keeper.
 And these children may be late in disbursing loans.

-Initial Expenses: – This includes the capital expenditure that we have, such as, the purchase of cows, the cost of raising the cowshed as well as the equipment required for it.
+Initial Expenses: – This includes the capital expenditure that we have, such as the purchase of cows, the cost of raising the cowshed as well as the equipment required for it.
 The bank gives you a loan based on this amount.

 Purchase of Animals: – In this, you have to mention the amount required for the purchase of animals.
 This price is determined by NABARD according to the type and breed of the animal and the prices vary according to the market price.
 This includes the original cost of the animal and insurance.
 If you want to buy animals over long distances, it is also beneficial for the animal keeper to take out travel insurance.
 Consult a veterinarian to certify health and the breeding status.
 Do not compromise on the quality and health of the cow.